kusal630/kusal630/README.md

 -  Hi, I’m Kusal
--  I’m interested in building efficient ai models for everyu day use
+-  I’m interested in building efficient ai models for every day use
 -  I’m currently pursuing BTECH
 -  I’m looking to participate in competions and hackatons where i can show my potential
 -  Reach me through my linkedin profile